DanielVajnagi/project_management_api/README.md

 - **Update a Project:**
   `PATCH/PUT /api/projects/:id`
   Updates an existing project.
-  - Only the project owner is authorized to update it; attempts by other users will return **403 Forbidden**.
+  - Only the project owner is authorized to update it.
-  - If the project is not found, returns **404 Not Found**.
+  - If the project is not found, or is not owned by user returns **404 Not Found**.

 - **Delete a Project:**
   `DELETE /api/projects/:id`
   Deletes a project.
-  - Only the project owner can delete it; otherwise, returns **403 Forbidden**.
+  - Only the project owner can delete it.
-  - Returns **404 Not Found** if the project doesn’t exist.
+  - Returns **404 Not Found** if the project doesn’t exist or is not owned by user.

 ### Tasks API